Public Means Public

 Photo courtesy City of Seattle

-Seattle Mayor Ed Murray has apparently approved the possible privatization of two crucial downtown city parks: Westlake Park and Occidental Park.
+Seattle Mayor Ed Murray has apparently approved the possible privatization of two crucial downtown city parks: namely, Westlake Park and Occidental Park.

 According to Murray, the transfer is part of what city officials are calling the Urban Parks Activation Partnership (UPAP), which includes the city, the DSA, and the Metropolitan Improvement District (MID).
 The city is spending $60,000 on the pilot project, while the DSA and MID have contributed the significantly larger sum of $650,000.